liveley/liveley/README.md

 # Hi there, I'm Lilly! 👋

-🚀 sth else here | 🎨 Computer Science & Design Student | 📚 Lifelong Learner
+🎨 Computer Science & Design Student | 📚 Lifelong Learner

 Welcome to my GitHub profile!
 I'm a **computer science and design student** passionate about **AI, UX/UI, and creative coding**.